celo-org/celo-blockchain/README.md

 ## Running Celo

-Please see the [docs.celo.org/getting-started](https://docs.celo.org/getting-started/choosing-a-network) for instructions on how to run a node connected the Celo network using the prebuilt Docker image.
+Please see the [docs.celo.org/getting-started](https://docs.celo.org/getting-started/choosing-a-network) for instructions on how to run a node connected to the Celo network using the prebuilt Docker image.

 Going through all the possible command line flags is out of scope here, please consult `geth --help` for more complete information.
 We've enumerated a few common parameter combos to get you up to speed quickly on how you can run your own Celo blockchain client instance.